Saturday, August 23, 2008

 Cruising Maine

 This part of Maine is broken up by hundreds of islands and inlets.
 The shores are generally bold with smooth granite and a very distinct tidal zone in the 10 - 13 foot range.
 The islands are blanketed with spruce trees interspersed with fields of grass.
-The anchorages are varied from busy working harbors to uninhabited coves.
+The anchorages vary from busy working harbors to uninhabited coves.
 The weather is also varied.
-It can be bright and sunny with distant mountains as a backdrop, to completely fogged in when our world shrinks to just about the size of Ariel.
+It can be bright and sunny with distant mountains as a backdrop, or completely fogged in when our world shrinks to just about the size of Ariel.

 Tuesday, August 12, 2008